RoxieAtRubrik/intro-to-rest-apis/lab-guide.md

 Click **Authorize**.

-In Google Chrome, open a new tab and type `https://<node-ip-address>/docs/internal/playground` The Rubrik RESTful API Explorer page opens.
+In Google Chrome, open a new tab and type `https://$cluster_address/docs/internal/playground` The Rubrik RESTful API Explorer page opens.

 ![API Explorer-internal](/img/image4.png)

-## Exercise 1-3: Rubrik CDM API Authentication (using curl) and using the API from command line
+## Exercise 1-3: Authenticating using cURL
-In Google Chrome, open a new tab and type `https://<node-ip-address>/docs/v1/#section/Authentication/Authentication-session`.
+In Google Chrome, open a new tab and type `https://$cluster_address/docs/v1/#section/Authentication/Authentication-session`.
 Review the chapter about authentication.

 Generate a bearer token using the BasicAuth method using the curl command: